ewhicher/matter/content/collections/pages/home.md

       -
         type: text
         text: 'We believe that small teams can change the world.
 So instead of the traditional approach of hum augment our core design team with world-class associates and specialist partners, which means that no matter what the channel, our clients always get the A-team.'
-card_one_heading: 'Find the opportunity'
+card_one_heading: 'Find opportunities'
-card_two_heading: 'Design a winning experience'
+card_two_heading: 'Design experiences'
 card_three_heading: 'Launch & grow'
 card_one_link: 13c74b3b-72d0-4181-a3fc-e404c9f8bf09
 card_two_link: 135d10cd-19b2-43c9-a526-9a515bedb951